LaPerm: United States

-The first LaPerms were those belonging to breed founders Linda and Dick Koehl at their farm in Oregon.
-The other breeders who joined Linda to work on the breed's initial development in the USA included Solveig Pfleuger (Manawyddan), who was a well-respected feline geneticist, Anne D Lawrence (Uluru), Beth Fillman (Calicorose) and Dee Borgardt (Deebor and Dairyland).
-Still, during the early days of the breeding program, they were joined by other breeders, including Pete Meisinger & Donna Lawry (Woodlandacre and Hattkatts), Maureen Neidhardt (Lakotaspirit), Lynne Daggett (Lowriders) and Mary Sharum (Sekani).
-The LaPerm Society of America (LPSA) was formed in 1997 and became affiliated to CFA, helping to push the breed forward in that organization.
+The first LaPerm cats were those belonging to the breed founders, Linda and Dick Koehl, on their farm in Oregon.
+Other breeders who worked with the Koehls during the breed's early development in the United States included Solveig Pfleuger (Manawyddan), a geneticist and cat show judge who chaired The International Cat Association's Genetics Committee, Anne D Lawrence (Uluru), Beth Fillman (Calicorose), and Dee Borgardt (Deebor and Dairyland).
+Additional breeders involved in the early breeding program included Pete Meisinger & Donna Lawry (Woodlandacre and Hattkatts), Maureen Neidhardt (Lakotaspirit), Lynne Daggett (Lowriders), and Mary Sharum (Sekani).
+The LaPerm Society of America (LPSA) was formed in 1997 and became affiliated with the Cat Fanciers' Association (CFA) in 2000.
+The LPSA states that it is dedicated to furthering the breed's advancement in CFA and other registries.

-Valued members of the LPSA who have contributed to the breed's development and whose prefixes are seen in key LaPerm pedigrees include Erika Fetz (Vankkadia), Cheryl Cook (PacificGem) Diane Dunn (Lakme), Andrea Brew (Moonrise), Sandy Brew (Sunfall), Dennis Ganoe (Dennigan) and Debbie Estep (Shoalwater).
-When TICA finally approved championship status for the LaPerm in 2003 the all-important first cat to become a champion was Ch Dennigan's French Maid of Shoalwater, bred by Dennis Ganoe and owned by Debbie Estep.
-The breed gained championship recognition in CFA in May 2008 and the first champion was Ch Sunfall's BC Kahaha Towanjila.
-The first grand was Grand Premier Uluru BC Cloudfeet of CavalierCats owned by Cathy Hurley.
+LPSA members who contributed to the breed's early development and whose cattery prefixes appear in LaPerm pedigrees include A. (Anne) D. Lawrence (Uluru), Erika Fetz (Vankkadia), Cheryl Cook (PacificGem), Diane Dunn (Lakme), Andrea Brew (Moonrise), Sandy Brew (Sunfall), Dennis Ganoe (Dennigan), and Debbie Estep (Shoalwater).
+The International Cat Association (TICA) granted the LaPerm championship status in 2003; a cat described as the first TICA LaPerm champion is Dennigan French Maid of Shoalwater, bred by Dennis Ganoe and owned by Debbie Estep.
+CFA granted LaPerm championship status beginning in May 2008.
+The first champion was Ch Sunfall's BC Kahaha Towanjila.
+The first grand was Grand Premier Uluru BC Cloudfeet of CavalierCats owned by Cathy Hurley (July 11, 2009).